nxck2005/itfl/README.md

 Written in C++.

 ## Features
-- __Fast Hashing__: Efficiently processes files of any size, thanks to the amazing single-header library [picosha2](https://github.com/okdshin/PicoSHA2 "picosha2.h") by [okdshin](https://github.com/okdshin)!
+- __Fast Hashing__: Efficiently processes files of any size, thanks to the amazing single-header library by [Stephan Brumme](https://create.stephan-brumme.com/hash-library/)!
 - __Simple:__: Clean, single-purpose CLI tool that does one thing, and does it well.
 - __No Dependencies__: No external libs required to compile and run.